 11.3 Please identify, with reference to transitional provisions in national implementing legislation, whether the key aspects of the Directive (including limitation reforms) will apply in your jurisdiction only to infringement decisions post-dating the effective date of implementation; or, if some other arrangement applies, please describe it.

 This is not applicable in Japan.

 11.4 Are there any other proposed reforms in your jurisdiction relating to competition litigation?

-The commitment procedure, which is a system to resolve alleged violations of the Antimonopoly Act voluntarily by consent, was introduced on December 30, 2018 pursuant to a partial amendment to the Antimonopoly Act included in the Act to Amend the Trans-Pacific Partnership Agreement Related Laws.
-The effective date was set on the day when the Trans-Pacific Partnership agreement came into effect in Japan.
+The commitment procedure, which is a system to resolve alleged violations of the Antimonopoly Act voluntarily by consent, was introduced on December 30, 2018, pursuant to a partial amendment to the Antimonopoly Act included in the Act to Amend the Trans-Pacific Partnership Agreement Related Laws.
 The government established related laws and regulations including the Rules on the Commitment Procedure of the JFTC.
-Under the commitment procedure, an entrepreneur that received a notice from the JFTC regarding alleged violation of the Antimonopoly Act may devise a plan to take necessary measures to cease the conduct allegedly violating the Antimonopoly Act and file a petition for approval of such plan with the JFTC.
+Under the commitment procedure, an entrepreneur that has received a notice from the JFTC regarding an alleged violation of the Antimonopoly Act may devise a plan to take necessary measures to cease such allegedly violating conduct, and file a petition for approval of such plan with the JFTC.
 In response to such petition, the JFTC determines whether to approve such plan and, if such plan is approved, determines not to render a cease and desist order and administrative surcharge payment order against the petitioner.
-While the JFTC will issue a press release with a summary of the entrepreneur's conduct allegedly violating the Antimonopoly Act, the press release will also stipulate that it does not mean that the JFTC found the violation of the Antimonopoly Act.
+While the JFTC will issue a press release with a summary of the entrepreneur's conduct that allegedly violates the Antimonopoly Act, the press release will also stipulate that it does not mean that the JFTC found the violation of the Antimonopoly Act.
 Accordingly, it is expected to be difficult for private claimants to use the result of the commitment procedure as evidence for their claim against the entrepreneur at issue.

-The 2019 amendment to the Antimonopoly Act will introduce the protection of attorney-client privilege to the JFTC's administrative investigation procedures for unreasonable restraint of trade.
-However, such protection will not apply to private antitrust claims before the Japanese civil court proceedings.
+The amendment to the Antimonopoly Act effective as of December 25, 2020 partly introduced the protection of attorney-client privilege to the JFTC's administrative investigation procedures for unreasonable restraint of trade, as explained in question 4.5.
+However, such protection does not directly apply to the Japanese civil court proceedings, and parties may submit attorney-client privileged documents to the court as evidence for private antitrust claims.